The mission of the Child Well-being Program is to promote children’s healthy development and protect them from abuse and neglect.

 About Doris Duke and Child Well-being

-Doris Duke took a special interest in the needs of children, supporting nearly 85 child welfare organizations during her life.
+Doris Duke took a special interest in the well-being of children, supporting nearly 85 child welfare organizations during her life.
 In her will, Doris Duke expressed her interest in "the prevention of cruelty to children."

 The Child Well-being Program awards grants by directly inviting organizations to submit proposals that are then reviewed by Doris Duke Charitable Foundation (DDCF) staff and/or the DDCF Board of Trustees.
 Although unsolicited proposals are not being considered at this time, inquiries about future support for projects that fall within the Child Well-being Program's grant-making strategies can be submitted through a letter of inquiry.
+Due to the volume of funding inquiries, the Child Well-being Program does not accept funding inquiries over the phone.
+For more information about our funding strategies, please visit the program’s Goals & Strategies section.

 U.S. Department of Health & Human Services Administration on Children, Youth and Families 2016 Prevention Guide: Building Community, Building Hope (2016)